Security challenges faced by gold loan firms in India

 Major Security Challenges

 Earlier this year, another major gold loan provider suffered a loss of INR 12 crore due to robbery at one of its regional branches.
 Reported by the Hindustan Times, a group of five armed men made off with 30 kg of gold ornaments from a branch in Ludhiana.
-According to a police official, the firm had not employed any armed security guard and its security alarm system was not up to the mark.
-The absence of proactive security systems and procedures can lead gold loan firms to unwanted loss and tainted brand reputation.
+According to a police official, the gold loan company had not employed any armed security guard and its security alarm system was not up to the mark.
+The absence of proactive security systems and procedures can lead gold loan companies towards unwanted loss and tainted brand reputation.
 Some of the major security challenges that these gold loan providers have to face are:

 The inability to view multiple branches simultaneously can keep security heads in dark of any suspicious activity taking place at one of the branches and is counted as a major reason that security teams are unable to detect robberies in real-time.